L0ST201/Java-1091c/README.md

 This is a compalation repository for programs I made with the jave programing language in Computer Programing 1 - 1091c.

+SafeInput.java This is used for safe input in multiple of these java projects.

 craps.java is a simulation game of craps.

 RPS.java is a simulation of rock paper scissors.
 (Note This requieres two players it is not a single player vs a bot)